 The internal auditor work carried out by David Ho & Company is guided by the Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
 David Ho & Company communicated their findings to the Management over the course of the internal audit.
-David Ho & Company has completed its internal audit work relating to FY2023 and did not find any major shortcomings in their review which suggest that the internal controls of the Group's financing business are inadequate.
+David Ho & Company has completed its internal audit work relating to FY2022 and did not find any major shortcomings in their review which suggest that the internal controls of the Group's financing business are inadequate.

-In the course of the annual statutory audit of the financial statements, the external auditors also carry out a review of the effectiveness Catalist Rule 1204(10) internal controls system.
+In the course of the annual statutory audit of the financial statements, the external auditors also carry out a review of the effectiveness of the Group's internal controls system.
+The Company works with the external auditors on their recommendations to improve the internal controls system.